Dan Nlundulu: Bolton Wanderers

 On 9 January 2023, Nlundulu joined Bolton Wanderers on a loan deal until the end of the season.
 He made his debut for the club on 14 January 2023 in a 3–0 victory against Portsmouth.
 On 7 May 2023, Nlundulu scored his first goal for the club in a 3–2 away victory against Bristol Rovers.
 He was cup-tied as Bolton went on to win the 2022–23 EFL Trophy.

 On 24 June 2023, Nlundulu signed permanently for Bolton on a three-year contract for an undisclosed fee.
 It was reported upon signing that Bolton paid a six figure sum for him with later reports in February 2024 stating they paid £250,000.

 Cambridge United (loan)

 On 30 August 2024, Nlundulu joined Cambridge United on a season-long loan.
 He made his debut for the club on 3 September 2024 in a 3–3 draw with Bromley in the EFL Trophy, but lost 5–4 on penalties.
 On 17 September 2024, Nlundulu scored his first goal for the club in a 2–1 home defeat against Charlton Athletic in the EFL Trophy.
 During a 1–0 home defeat against Bristol Rovers on 4 January 2025, he suffered a hamstring injury and was expected to be sidelined for eight to ten weeks.

 St Mirren

 On 1 September 2025, it was announced that Nlundulu had agreed a one-year contract with Scottish Premier League side St Mirren.
+He played in the 2025 Scottish League Cup final on 14 December against Celtic, which St Mirren won 3–1 to secure the League Cup.

+Petrolul Ploiești

+On 9 July 2026, Nlundulu joined Liga I side Petrolul Ploiești.